christian-monch/dump-things-server/README.md

     # We still need the name of a default token.
 If the token is defined in this
     # config file, its properties will be determined by the
     # config file.
 If the token is not defined in the config file, its
-    # properties will be determined by the authentication provider.
+    # properties will be determined by the authentication sources.
 In this
     # example by the forgejo-instance at `https://forgejo.example.com`.
-    # If there is more than one authentication provider, they will be tried
+    # If there is more than one authentication source, they will be tried
     # in the order they are defined in the config file.
     default_token: anon_read    # We still need a default token
-    curated: collection_1/curated
+    curated: collection_2/curated

     # Token permissions, user-ids (for record annotations), and incoming
-    # label can be determined by multiple permission sources.
+    # label can be determined by multiple authentication sources.
-    # The default permission source is of type `config`, which is added
+    # If no source is defined, `config` will be used, which reads token
-    # automatically and reads the token permissions for this collection,
-    # i.e. `collection_with_forgejo_permission_source`.
+    # information from the config file.
+    # This example explicitly defines `config` and a second authentication
-    # This example uses another permission source, a `forgejo` instance.
+    # source, a `forgejo` authentication source.
-    permission_sources:
+    auth_sources:
-      - type: forgejo
+      - type: forgejo   # requires `user`-read and `organization`-read permissions on token
         # The API-URL of the forgejo instance that should be used
         url: https://forgejo.example.com/api/v1
+        # An organization
+        organization: data_handling
-        # A repository that determines the user's access rights.
-The access
+        # A team in the organization.
+The authorization of the team
-        # rights of the token for this repository will determine the access
-        # rights of the token for this collection, i.e. for the collection
+        # determines the permissions of the token
+        team: data_entry_personal
+        # `label_type` determines how an incoming label is created for
+        # a Forgejo token.
+If `label_type` is `team`, the incoming label
+        # will be `forgejo-team-<organization>-<team>`.
+If `label_type`
+        # is `user`, the incoming label will be
+        # `forgejo-user-<user-login>`
+        label_type: team
+        # An optional repository.
+The token will only be authorized
+        # if the team has access to the repository.
+Note: if `repo`
+        # is set, the token must have at least repository read
-        # `collection_with_forgejo_permission_source`.
+        # permissions.
         repo: reference-repository

+      # Fallback to the config file.
+      - type: config    # check tokens from the configuration file

-      # Multiple permission sources are allowed.
+      # Multiple authorization sources are allowed.
 They will be tried in the
       # order defined in the config file.
-If a permission source returns
+If an authorization source returns
       # permissions for a token, those permissions will be used and no other
-      # permission sources will be queried.
+      # authorization sources will be queried.
-      # The default permission source is `config`, which reads the token
+      # The default authorization source is `config`, which reads the token
       # permissions, user-id, and incoming
-      # label from the config file.
-It is automatically added as the last
-      # permission source.
-You can also add it explicitly as shown here.
-      # This allows prioritizing `config` over other permission sources.
-      - type: config

   collection_with_explicit_record_dir+stl_backend:
     default_token: anon_read
-    curated: collection_1/curated
+    curated: collection_3/curated
     backend:
       # The record_dir-backend is identified by the
       # type: "record_dir".
 No more attributes are